wsor4035/dev.luanti.org/content/faq.md

 ### How does \[insert item or block here\] work?
 How do I craft it?

-Refer to [Blocks](https://wiki.luanti.org/Blocks "Blocks") and [Items](https://wiki.luanti.org/Items "Items") for information on usage and crafting.
-You can also install a [crafting guide](https://wiki.luanti.org/Crafting_guide "Crafting guide") mod to view available crafting recipes.
+Refer to [nodes](/nodes) and [items](/engine/items) for information on usage and crafting.
+You can also install a crafting guide mod to view available crafting recipes.

 ### I was told there were dungeons.
 Where are they?